The Fly II: Critical response

-On Rotten Tomatoes, the film holds an approval rating of 29% based on 19 reviews with a weighted average rating of 4.57/10.
+On Rotten Tomatoes, the film holds an approval rating of 32% based on 19 reviews with a weighted average rating of 4.5/10.
 On Metacritic, which assigns a normalized rating to reviews, the film has a weighted average score of 36 out of 100, based on 15 critics, indicating "generally unfavorable reviews".

 Janet Maslin from The New York Times gave the film a negative review, writing, "The only respect in which it matches Mr. Cronenberg's Fly is in its sheer repulsiveness, since this film degenerates into a series of slime-ridden, glop-oozing special effects in its final half hour."
 Richard Harrington from The Washington Post offered the film similar criticism, calling the film's script "flat", and criticized the film's special effects as being "clumsy".
 Author and film critic Leonard Maltin awarded the film his lowest rating, calling the film "Alternately dull and messy but mostly dull".
-David Hughes from Empire Magazine awarded the film 3/5 stars, writing, "Whilst this fly is not as tightly scripted or keenly directed as its parent, it does have pace, breathless tension and the sort of gross-out effects that rules out kebabs for some time after the credits have rolled."
+David Hughes from Empire awarded the film 3/5 stars, writing, "Whilst this fly is not as tightly scripted or keenly directed as its parent, it does have pace, breathless tension and the sort of gross-out effects that rules out kebabs for some time after the credits have rolled."
 Ryan Lambie of Den of Geek wrote that while the film "wasn't particularly clever, ... as an exercise in pure, claret-stained entertainment, it deserves far more credit than it frequently receives".

+Sequel

+In July 1993, it was reported that development had begun on The Fly III with Richard Jefferies writing the screenplay.
+It would feature the return of Geena Davis' character Veronica "Ronnie" Quaife for Brooksfilms and 20th Century Fox.
+According to Mel Brooks, Davis was the one who initiated the project, including developing the story and serving as a producer.
+Production was slated to begin in Fall of 1993.
+The film would have shifted focus from Davis' character of Ronnie to the mutated twins she conceived with Seth Brundle from the first film.
+The film never came to be.